OFFLINE-GmbH/oc-responsive-images-plugin/README.md

 It automatically creates resized copies of the image and serves the most fitting one to your visitor.

-Currently three image sizes are created: 300, 768 and 1024 pixels.
+Currently three image sizes are created: 400, 768 and 1024 pixels.

 Configuration possibilities for these values will be added in a future release.

-All image copies are saved in your uploads path.
+All image copies are saved in your public temp path.
 Remote file systems are currently untested.

+The images are generated on the first page load.
+Depending on the source image size this may take a few seconds.
+Subsequent page loads will be faster since the images are only resized once.

 ## Todo

 * Unit Tests
 * Configuration
 * Exclude/Include-Filters
-* Maybe a component to include the middleware only on some pages
+* Maybe a component to enable the middleware only on some pages